Do You Need a Real Estate Agent for New Construction?

 Show more

 Some developers might recommend you use their in-house lender, but this isn't always worth the convenience of not having to shop around.
-A real estate agent will likely know if you can get a better deal finding your own lender instead of going with the builder's recommendation.
+A real estate agent will likely know if you can get a better deal by finding your own lender instead of going with the builder's recommendation.

-You also might qualify for some federal programs that make it easier for first-time homebuyers to finance their build.
+You also might qualify for some federal programs that make it easier for first-time home buyers to finance their build.

-💡 Do developers offer financing discounts?
+Do developers offer financing discounts?

 📈 Protecting your resale value